Scaled Quail

 Cover

-Cover is an essential component to scaled quail habitat.
-It is also a limiting factor to their population over much of their range.
+Cover is an essential component of scaled quail habitat and a limiting factor in their population over much of their range.
 They need adequate cover for roosting, daytime resting, and nesting.

 Nesting cover should offer adequate concealment on the sides and from above and have protected escape routes in case of an approach of danger.